 Governance – United Kingdom expand

-A cohesive society is one where citizens have a high degree of confidence in their governmental institutions and public administration.
-In the United Kingdom, 65% of people say they trust their political institutions, more than the OECD average of 56%.
+Trust in government is essential for social cohesion and well-being.
+In the United Kingdom, 38% of people say they trust their national government, close to the OECD average of 39%.
 High voter turnout is another measure of public trust in government and of citizens’ participation in the political process.
 In the most recent elections for which data is available, voter turnout in the United Kingdom was 66% of those registered.
 This figure is lower than the OECD average of 72%.

 Ensuring that government decision making is not compromised by conflicts of interest is key to maintaining trust in government.
 Transparency is therefore essential to hold government to account, maintain confidence in public institutions and support a level playing field for business.

 Freedom of information laws (FOI) allow the possibility for individuals to access undisclosed information.
 For such policies to be successful, the public should have a clear understanding of their rights under the law, should be able to file requests with ease and should be protected against any possible retaliation.
 People in the United Kingdom can file a request for information either in writing or online, but not yet by telephone or in person.
 In addition, there are no provisions for anonymity or protection from retaliation.

 More ResourcesHow's Life? at a Glance

 Most OECD countries have enjoyed large gains in life expectancy over the past decades, thanks to improvements in living conditions, public health interventions and progress in medical care.
 Life expectancy at birth in the United Kingdom stands at 81 years, one year above the OECD average of 80 years.
 Life expectancy for women is 83 years, compared with 79 for men, a slightly smaller gender difference than the OECD average gap of 6 years, with a life expectancy of 83 years for women and 77 for men.